spinnaker/kleat/README.md

 - Halyard required Github status notifications to be configured under `notifications.github-status`.
 To match the casing of other fields, `kleat` requires that it be under `notifications.githubStatus`.
+- Halyard used the field `persistentStorage.persistentStoreType` to select which persistent store type is enabled.
+Kleat does not recognize this field and instead requires that the flag `enabled: true` be set on the persistent store that should be used.

 #### Optional Changes